-True Health, the New Mexico health insurance carrier, which was recently purchased by Bright Health, announced that it will be leaving the New Mexico health insurance market in 2023, leaving thousands of New Mexicans searching for a new insurance provider come this fall.
+True Health, the New Mexico health insurance carrier, which was recently purchased by Bright Health, announced that it will be leaving the New Mexico health insurance market in 2023, leaving thousands of New Mexicans searching for a new insurance provider come last fall.

 What do Companies Using True Health New Mexico Need to do?

 While nothing has changed for employers regarding their group insurance policies under their current contract year, any businesses relying on True Health insurance will need to search for a new insurance carrier and plans for employees.

 Although employers' group plans will stay in place through the end of the company's contract year.
 When a company's typical benefits renewal period arrives, instead of being able to renew with True Health, they'll need to generate plan options for the next open enrollment period.
 The open enrollment period for most companies begins in November.

 However, group plans will stay in place through the end of the specific contract year.

 So what exactly should employers and other True Health members do about True Health employer insurance leaving New Mexico?

 What's Next for Employers Using True Health Employer Insurance?